uden = a District of Eastern Siberi

 Vermont Willow Nursery

-One of the identifying characteristics of S. udensis is the rolled-over edges to the leaves.
+One of the identifying characteristics of Salix udensis is the rolled-over edges of the young leaves (see lowest leaf).